Magic Lands Alliance

 Long-Term Purpose

-Innovation in AI
+Innovation in Tech

 Wathaurong Aboriginal Co-Operative Members, Artists and Traditional Owners